1988–89 Philadelphia 76ers season

 A ticket for a December 1988 game between the 76ers and the Hornets.

 The 1988–89 Philadelphia 76ers season was the 40th season for the Philadelphia 76ers in the National Basketball Association, and their 26th season in Philadelphia, Pennsylvania.

+Season summary

+Off-season

-Despite finishing with a 36–46 record the previous season, the 76ers received the third overall pick in the 1988 NBA draft, and selected power forward Charles D. Smith from the University of Pittsburgh, but soon traded him to the Los Angeles Clippers in exchange for shooting guard Hersey Hawkins out of Bradley University, as the team needed more backcourt scoring to complement the inside play of All-Star forward Charles Barkley.
-The team also acquired Ron Anderson from the Indiana Pacers during the off-season.
+Despite finishing with a 36–46 record the previous season, the 76ers received the third overall pick in the 1988 NBA draft, and selected power forward Charles D. Smith from the University of Pittsburgh, but soon traded him to the Los Angeles Clippers in exchange for rookie shooting guard, and first-round draft pick Hersey Hawkins out of Bradley University, as the team needed more backcourt scoring to complement the inside play of All-Star forward Charles Barkley.
+During the off-season, the team acquired Ron Anderson from the Indiana Pacers, and signed free agent and undrafted rookie point guard Scott Brooks.